"Another Snail Planet": A watercolor painting turned animated short

 Next, I animated 5 snails over the new painting such that, if viewed at full scale, snails would move simultaneously.
 I animated other elements—such as a butterfly or a pulsating glow on the stars.
 I used ToonSquid for this part, and the runtime of this initial animation was just 5 seconds long.

 Finally, I imported the result into TikTok to create the final animated short.
-I zoomed in on some spots, lingered on others, and threw some music over it all.
+I segmented the video and presented it one portion at a time, lingering on each snail, and threw some music over it all.
 The final animated short runs at 15 seconds.

-All in all, I had so much fun with this project.
-I'm proud of the results, and I published them on TikTok, Instagram, and YouTube.
+All in all, I’m extremely proud of my result.
+It was a relative success on TikTok and a joy to make.
 I challenged myself, learned a lot, and I'm excited to do things differently next time.